SusannaFSD/my-first-project/README.md

 This is my first project

-This is my project and it's my first one
+This is my first project